BeastImran/chapter-embedding/README.md

         sudo apt install ffmpeg

-    mac and windows users might need to download and setup ffmpeg from this [site](https://ffmpeg.org/download.html).
+    mac and windows users might need to download and setup ffmpeg and ffprobe from this [site](https://ffmpeg.org/download.html).
 <br><br>
 # Steps to perform